 A mortuary will be able to preserve the body for approximately a week.

 Regardless of the embalming, decomposition will begin after one week.

 (Your local funeral director will be the best person to provide you with more specific guidance on timing.)

 Should You Purchase Embalming Services?

-While some funeral homes require embalming, state laws do not require it.
+While some funeral homes require embalming a body after death, state laws do not require it.

 The main exception to this is if the body must be transported across state lines, from the place of death to the location of the final arrangements.
 Most states require some form of preservation so that the corpse is presentable for transport.

 Therefore, in most cases, your decision to purchase embalming hinges on your chosen type of final arrangement.

 You DO Need Embalming If…

 …you plan to go with traditional American funeral arrangements (funeral service, followed by interment and a short burial service).